 As observed in the plotted energy spectrum, the system exhibits symmetry around the real axis in the complex plane, and no edge states are present.
-This phase is referred to as the Entrapped Insulator, as depicted in Fig. 15 of Ref. \cite{PhysRevB.105.205403}.
-In this scenario, the energy spectrum is divided into two bands—one with energy possessing a positive imaginary part and the other with energy having a negative imaginary part.
-In our definition of the ground state for this case, we fill up the energy band with a negative imaginary part.
-Specifically, $\Gamma_{\mathds{E}}$ is chosen to surround all energy points in the lower half-plane.
+This characteristic designates the current phase as the Entrapped Insulator, as illustrated in Fig. 15 of Ref. \cite{PhysRevB.105.205403}.
+In this phase, the energy spectrum is bifurcated into two bands—one with energy possessing a positive imaginary part and the other with energy having a negative imaginary part.
+As mentioned earlier, we define `half-filled’ as the occupation of one energy band.
+To be precise, we select the energy band with a negative imaginary part.
+In this case, $\Gamma_{\mathds{E}}$ is chosen to surround all energy points in the lower half-plane.